Henry Somerset, 10th Duke of Beaufort

 Henry Hugh Arthur FitzRoy Somerset, 10th Duke of Beaufort (4 April 1900 – 5 February 1984), styled Marquess of Worcester until 1924, was a peer, landowner, society figure and a great authority in the fields of horse racing and fox-hunting.
-He held the office of Master of the Horse for over forty years (1936–1978), the longest to hold the position.
+He held the office of Master of the Horse for more than forty years (1936–1978), the longest to hold the position.
 He founded the Badminton Horse Trials and was deemed "the greatest fox-hunter of the twentieth century"; his long tenure as Master of the Beaufort Hunt led to his being universally nicknamed Master and his car bore the private numberplate MFH1.
-In 1980 he published the authoritative book Fox-Hunting.
+In 1980, he published the authoritative book Fox-Hunting.

 Origins

 He was the youngest child and only son and heir of Henry Somerset, 9th Duke of Beaufort (1847–1924) by his wife Louise Emily Harford (1864–1945), a daughter of William Henry Harford, JP, DL, of Oldtown, Tockington, Gloucestershire, and widow of Charles Frederic van Tuyll van Serooskerken (1859–1893), a Dutch baron, by whom she had two sons.